-All of the programs listed within this catalog are included within the university's certificate to operate from the State Council of Higher Education for Virginia (SCHEV) and approved by the Accrediting Council for Independent Colleges and Schools (ACICS).
+All of the programs listed within this catalog are included within the university's certificate to operate from the State Council of Higher Education for Virginia (SCHEV).
 The university's academic units are organized into schools of study.

 School of Business (SB)